YanjieHe/YanjieHe.github.io/_posts/2018-09-16-Landscape-Image-Clustering-Based-On-Color-Histogram.md

 Therefore, I designed my procedure as followings.
 Interestingly, I found a paper that has similar approach to mine.

 The first step is quite obvious, to read the image as a three dimensional matrix.
-The first and second dimensionals are the count of rows and columns, and the third dimensional is the color vector representing RGB, whose length is three.
+The first and second dimensions are the count of rows and columns, and the third dimension is the color vector representing RGB, whose length is three.
 So it is basically a (N, M, 3) matrix.

 Let's take this picture as an example.